BeltranBulbarella/reply_hackatlon/README.md

 - **Data Privacy:**

-  - Ensure that any real student data complies with privacy regulations.
+  - Ensure that any real student or professional data complies with privacy regulations.
   - The provided data is simulated for demonstration purposes.

 - **Error Handling:**